seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **HECTOR**
 You are amazed, my liege, at her exclaim:
-Go in and cheer the town: we’ll forth and fight,
+Go in and cheer the town: we'll forth and fight,
 Do deeds worth praise and tell you them at night.

 **PRIAM**